aws-samples/aws-identitycenter-codepipeline-auto-assignment/README.md

 **Navigate to the appropriate implementation steps below depending on your choice of deployment in the Management account or a delegated admin account for AWS IAM Identity Center**

-### How to implement this solution in member account delegated administrator for Identity Center (Recommended):
+### 3.2.
+Implementing in delegated administrator account for Identity Center (Recommended)

-### Consideration
+#### 3.2.1 Consideration

 Delegated administration provides a convenient way for assigned users in a registered member account to perform most IAM Identity Center administrative tasks.
 When you enable IAM Identity Center, your IAM Identity Center instance is created in the management account in AWS Organizations by default.
 This was originally designed this way so that IAM Identity Center can provision, de-provision, and update roles across all your organization's member accounts.
 Even though your IAM Identity Center instance must always reside in the management account, you can choose to delegate administration of IAM Identity Center to a member account in AWS Organizations, thereby extending the ability to manage IAM Identity Center from outside the management account.
-For more details, visit https://docs.aws.amazon.com/singlesignon/latest/userguide/delegated-admin.html#delegated-admin-tasks-member-account
+For more details, visit <https://docs.aws.amazon.com/singlesignon/latest/userguide/delegated-admin.html#delegated-admin-tasks-member-account>

 Enabling delegated administration provides the following benefits: - Minimizes the number of people who require access to the management account to help reduce exposure and mitigate security concerns - Allows select administrators to assign users and groups to applications and to your organization's member accounts - Disallow delegated administrator for Identity Center from making changed to permissions provisioned for management account, following the zero trust principles.